Here Are The Best Sulfate Free Shampoo and Conditioner Products For Beautiful, Healthy Hair and Scalp

 While there is a lot of debate around whether or not sulfates are damaging to human health, it is certain that sulfates can be bad for your hair.
 Don’t get me wrong.
 I’m not saying that one wash with a sulfate shampoo is going to ruin your hair, but most of us wash our hair every day or every other day.
 If you exercise, it could be twice a day!
 This is where sulfates could really start producing noticeable effects, as the exposure to them is frequent.

-Best Sulfate Free Shampoo
+Best Sulfate Free Shampoo List

 In my top spot for best sulfate free shampoo is a number one seller on Amazon, Maple Holistic’s Argan Oil Shampoo.
 It comes with a host of natural ingredients including Argan, Jojoba, Avocado, Almond, Keratin and more!
 The combination of natural ingredients make it one of the best value sulfate-free shampoos available.
 Avocado oils enrich your hair with vitamins while the Argan oil leaves it feeling silky and smooth.

 Next on my list is a shampoo that’s perfect for dry, damaged hair: Macadamia’s rejuvenating shampoo.
 The unique combination of Macadamia and Argan oils are rich in vitamins and fatty acids, perfect for restoring moisture and strength to damaged hair.
 It is completely sulfate and paraben free and will leave your hair feeling silky but strong, smelling tropical and fresh.

 The refreshing and invigorating rosemary and juniper fragrance of this shampoo will leave your hair smelling and feeling great.
 Completely vegan and without a sulfate in sight, this shampoo is perfect for restoring dry and damaged hair, curly hair, or just general use.
 L’Oréal claims that its patented Bio-Ceramide complex with have your hair healthier and stronger in just one wash, and the feedback seems to support this!
 It’s probably the cheapest on our list.
 The Loreal Everstrong, Everpure, and Eversleek lines are great for colored or highlighted hair.
 AG Colour Savour is another great option for colored hair.

 Last, but certainly not least, on my top best sulfate free shampoo, is the Moroccanoil Moisture Repair Shampoo.
 This keratin-enriched shampoo is ideal for hair that has been weakened or damaged by coloring, heat treatments, or sulfate-rich products.
 It will help restore elasticity and strength.
 The antioxidant-rich argan oil and fatty acids will leave your hair healthy, moisturized, and shiny.

 Best Sulfate Free Conditioner List

 While shampoos serve to clean the hair and scalp, conditioners are essential for both the feel and appearance of your hair, and should be used in conjunction with a shampoo to help protect and nourish your hair even further.
 For more options besides the one on this list, check out this post.

 In top spot again is Maple Holistics, with their all-natural conditioner, a perfect addition to their sulfate-free shampoo.
 With eighteen different natural silk amino acids, this conditioner will rid your hair of any frizziness, reduce dryness, and leave your hair feeling silky-smooth and easy to manage.
 It is also rich in botanical keratin that will help strengthen hair and restore depleted keratin—a common cause of weak, brittle hair.
 There are absolutely no synthetic chemicals, including fragrances, just an all-natural vanilla that will appeal to men and women alike.
 For a staggering low price, this conditioner definitely packs the best punch for your money.

 Suitable for all hair types, this conditioner gives hair more body and thickness with each wash you give it, restoring your hair back to its former glory!
 The hydrolyzed keratin penetrates deep into your hair, restoring moisture and volume while encouraging hair growth.
 The silk proteins create a protective barrier, trapping moisture in the hair to give it body while creating a visual shine.

 This all natural conditioner is sulfate free and contains three key ingredients to help repair your damaged hair and make it more manageable.
 The argan oil helps give your hair a nice smooth appearance, fixes brittle hair and restores elasticity.
 The Jojoba plant extracts, lavender, rosemary, and chamomile relieve and nourish dry hair.
 Finally, keratin is at hand again to strengthen weak and porous hair.